Alaska BEACH Grant Program

 A Recreational Beach Survey was performed in 2003 to gather information from coastal communities about the recreational use of beaches in their area.
 The 60 responses that were received identified 203 recreational-use beaches as areas that were used for recreational purposes.
 These beaches were located in 53 coastal Alaskan communities.
 The survey indicated that some beaches may be more likely to have a higher levels of bacteria contamination than others.
 These high priority, or Tier 1, beaches, are the focus of the Alaska BEACH Program.

-Grants were awarded to the community of Kenai (three beaches).
-Sampling is being completed by governments and watershed councils and similar organizations in conjunction with the local land representative.
+Grants were awarded to the community of Kenai (North Kenai, South Kenai and Warren Ames Bridge beaches) and Wrangell (City Park and Petroglyph beaches).
+Sampling is being completed by watershed councils in conjunction with the local land representatives.

 How Do I Get Involved?